 There are also different approaches, or classes, of positioning strategy.
 There are two with which most marketers are quite familiar from their experiences.
 These are:

-a) The brand is experiencing significant and continued declines in sales – It is losing sales due to a loss of relevancy to the target-customer segment, lack of meaningful support, commitment to other products, etc.
+- The brand is experiencing significant and continued declines in sales.
+It is losing sales due to a loss of relevancy to the target customer- segment, lack of meaningful support, commitment to other products, etc.

-Repositioning is a generally speaking a desperate measure.
+Repositioning is a desperate measure.
 It negates the previous positioning strategy, relationship with customers and investments in the brand.
 As such it is costly and has a low probability of success.
 (This does not mean that one cannot be successful with repositioning.
 We all know of brands that have been successfully repositioned.
-They’re touted in the business press.
+They’re heralded in the business press.
 But for every one of those there are many more that die quietly.)

-- Prositioning – This stands for “proactive positioning.”
+Prositioning – This stands for “proactive positioning.”
 Whereas repositioning is a revolutionary change to the brand’s positioning strategy, prositioning is an evolutionary change.
 Whereas repositioning occurs on the downslope of its lifecycle, in a later stage, prositioning is initiated while the brand is on the upslope of its lifecycle.
-While repositioning is typically a reaction of an unhealthy brand, prositioning occurs when the brand is still quite healthy and vital.
+While repositioning is typically a reaction to dealing with an unhealthy brand, prositioning occurs when the brand is still quite healthy and vital.

 This strategy is also employed by feature rich product categories, and/or those who are unable to stand on the merit of their own positioning strategy.
 It may be a strategy that is employed against your brand by a competitor.
-Its purpose may be to change the dialogue and get you to react, leading to (inappropriate) repositioning.
+Its purpose may be to change the dialogue and get you to react, leading to (inappropriate) repositioning and/or messaging.

 There are two sub-classifications to oppositioning – direct and indirect.